pdp10/pip3.mirna.seq/data/README.txt

 - summarised_mirna_counts_after_mapping_filtered.csv: filtered counts table (used by DESeq)

-- summarised_mirna_counts_after_mapping_filtered_metadata.csv: metadata for the filtered counts table (used by DESeq).
+- summarised_mirna_counts_after_mapping_metadata.csv: metadata for the filtered counts table (used by DESeq).
 This is the samples table.